KalanaRatnayake/boxmot_ros/README.md

 [1] If the reid model is available at [MODEL_ZOO](https://kaiyangzhou.github.io/deep-person-reid/MODEL_ZOO), and tracking_model is supported [deepocsort, strongsort, ocsort, bytetrack, botsort].
 They will be downloaded from the cloud at the startup.
 We are using docker volumes to maintain downloaded weights so that weights are not downloaded at each startup.
 Use the snipped in [Default models with Docker Compose](https://github.com/KalanaRatnayake/boxmot_ros#default-models-with-docker-compose)

-[2] Give the tracking model weight file's name as `TRACKING_MODEL` parameter and reidentification model weight file's name as `REID_MODEL` parameter.
-Update the docker volume source tag to direct to the folder and use docker bind-mounts instead of docker volumes where the weight files exist in the host machine.
-As an example if the weight files are in `/home/kalana/Downloads/weight/` folder, then use the snipped in [Custom models with Docker Compose](https://github.com/KalanaRatnayake/boxmot_ros#custom-models-with-docker-compose)

 ## Latency description